devcrowley/react_menus/README.md

 The menu system is composed of three elements:
 `<Menu />`, `<Menu.Option />`, and `<Menu.Separator />`

-* The `Menu` component contains all of the other menu elements.
+* The `Menu` component is the root element which contains all of the other menu elements.
 * The `Menu.Option` component is a menu element within the menu system.
 It can have as many child `Menu.Option` components as you'd like, including options within options as deep as you want.
 * The `Menu.Separator` is a simple menu separator line to separate elements within a menu options group